EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 The validator setup is client agnostic so it will be valid for all CL clients.

 .. note::
-  At this point, you should have an Execution Layer + Consensus Layer clients combo (running along one instance 1 on 1).
+  At this point, you should have an Execution Layer + Consensus Layer clients combo ( both clients running along one 1 on 1).

 The first step is to visit the EF Launchpad website to start the process: